 1. Speed thrills, friction kills!

 Search engines want to rank sites that help people find answers to their queries fast, in particular, browsers on smart phones and tablets that use wireless networks.
 The first part of your SEO audit needs to assess if your website loads quickly, especially for browsers on mobile devices.
 Click here to read our recent blog on Google’s pending shift to its mobile first algorithm.

-Ultimately, a quick website (mobile and desktop) fosters a better user experience and will improve your website's SEO rankings.
+Ultimately, a quick website (mobile and desktop) creates a better user experience and will improve your website’s SEO rankings.

 2. Technical SEO

-For more information, you can read our recent blog about technical SEO.
+For more information, read our recent blog about technical SEO.

 3. On-page SEO

-An on-page SEO audit assesses the accuracy of your keywords targeting and how well the code and the content on your site is optimized for its target search terms, as opposed to an off-page SEO audit, which audits your sites backlinks and other external signals (see point 5 below).
+An on-page SEO audit assesses the accuracy of your keywords targeting and how well the code and content on the pages of your site are optimized for their target keywords, as opposed to an off-page SEO audit, which audits your sites backlinks and other external signals (see point 5 below).

-An on-page SEO audit also includes an assessment of your website's content against quality factors such as uniqueness, topicality, and its potential to help your target audience find answers to their search queries.
+An on-page SEO audit also includes an assessment of your website’s content against quality factors such as quality, uniqueness, topicality, and its potential to help your target audience find answers to their search queries.

 Over 75% of us use a search engine to find a local business.
-That said, some businesses, such as eCommerce stores, don't necessarily need to rank in the local search '3-pack' carousel.
+That said, some businesses, such as eCommerce stores, don’t necessarily need to rank in the local search maps carousel.

-A local search audit reviews factors such as your Google My Business profile, local citations, and whether or not your site uses local modifiers (Auckland, Sydney, suburb name, etc), how your website displays your office location(s), getting reviews of your business and so on.
+A local search audit reviews factors such as your Google My Business profile, local directory listings (AKA business citations), and whether or not your site uses local modifiers (Auckland, Sydney, suburb name, etc), how your website displays your office location(s), getting reviews of your business and so on.